First rolling blackouts hit Nebraska as power use surges in cold snap; conserve to avoid more

 “I think we’re in a pretty good spot, thanks to the diligent work of a lot of people,” said Craig Moody, a member of the OPPD board who tweeted about possible blackouts.
 “But we need to keep our eyes on the prize, and our customer owners are going to play a key role.”

-Moody, who runs a business that helps companies conserve energy and use it more efficiently, said his family spent much of the weekend with their thermostat set at 64 degrees, chilly but livable.
+Moody, who runs a business that helps companies conserve energy, said his family spent much of the weekend with their thermostat set at 64 degrees, chilly but livable.
 He said he hopes people will find a lower temperature they can handle.

+MUD president Mark Doyle said Omaha's natural gas and water utility is operating at full capacity on the gas side, including using its liquefied natural gas and propane conversion backup plants to boost peak supplies of heating fuel.
+MUD customers broke a record for natural gas usage, set in 2019, on Sunday.
+The utility says the new record could be eclipsed Monday and Tuesday.

+"I can’t tell you that nothing will go wrong and we won’t have an issue," Doyle said.
+"But we are critically focused on it."

 About 30 of the nation’s 50 states are seeing temperatures that are sharply below normal, and some, like Texas and Oklahoma, are seeing once-in-a-generation drops, including temperatures in the teens along the Mexican border and below-zero temperatures in Oklahoma City and Tulsa.

 Temperatures in Texas and Oklahoma matter because the two states are among the region's largest producers of natural gas, which is used to make electricity and in people's furnaces.
-The states typically are warm enough that they don't need as much natural gas for heating as other states in the pool.
+Those states are typically warm enough that they don't need as much natural gas for heating as other states in the pool.

 A record cold snap like this one turns utilities in Texas and Oklahoma into competing customers for natural gas and makes extracting natural gas more difficult in places like the Texas Panhandle, Burke said.
 That raises prices on limited supplies.